quicwg/ops-drafts/draft-ietf-quic-manageability.md

 after the handshake, and this renegotiation is not visible to the path.
 Therefore using the connection ID as a flow key field for stateful treatment of flows is not recommended as connection ID changes will cause undetectable and unrecoverable loss of state in the middle of a connection.
-Specially the use of the connection ID for functions that require state to make a forwarding decison is not viable as it will break connectivity or at minimum cause long timeout-based delays before this problem can be detect by the endpoints and the connection can potentially be re-established.
+Specially, the use of the connection ID for functions that require state to make a forwarding decison is not viable as it will break connectivity or at minimum cause long timeout-based delays before this problem is detected by the endpoints and the connection can potentially be re-established.

-The same problem may occure for state handling based on the 4-tuple though.
 QUIC endpoints support address migration and a QUIC connection can survive a change of the IP address or ports by mapping the connection ID, if present, to an existing connection.
 Ideally a new connection ID is used at the same time when the address/port changes to avoid linkability.
-As such, network devices are not able to perform the same mapping.
-When the 4-tuple changes, stateful devices lose their state and break connectivity if state is required for forwarding, while the endpoints would otherwise survive such a change.
+As new connection IDs belonging to the same connection are not known to on-path devices, network devices are not able to map QUIC connections after a 4-tuple change.
+As such, when the 4-tuple changes, stateful devices lose their state and break connectivity if state is required for forwarding, while the endpoints would otherwise survive such a change.